boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 # Introduction

-IP Flow Information Export (IPFIX) {{!RFC7011}} is a protocol that is widely deployed in operators networks for traffic management purposes.
+IP Flow Information Export (IPFIX) {{!RFC7011}} is a protocol that is widely deployed in operators networks for traffic management purposes ({{Section 2 of !RFC6632}}).
 The protocol specifies the encoding of a set of basic data types and how the various Information Elements (IEs) are transmitted.
 In order to support the export of new flow-related measurement data, new IEs can be defined and registered in a dedicated IANA registry {{IANA-IPFIX}} for interoperability.

 This document specifies new IPFIX Information Elements for UDP options ({{sec-IE}}).
 A brief overview of UDP options is provided in {{uo}}.